tcpalmer/nina-scheduler/faqs.md

 > - The current level of darkness might be inappropriate for the defined exposure plans/templates.
 > - It might be visible but not for the project's minimum imaging time.
 > - The project/target may have scored lower than others so the imaging time was allotted elsewhere.
+> - All exposure plans could have been rejected for moon avoidance or because they are complete.

 _The scheduler doesn't seem to be doing what I expected.
 Why not?_